How to Draw a Dagger in 6 Steps

 Step 2 of learning how to draw a dagger is to draw a triangle.
 Not much else to say about that.
 This will be the tip of the dagger.

-Step 3: Draw the Cross-GuardÂ
+Step 3: Draw the Cross-Guard

 I used this bean shape for my cross-guard, but you can do anything with your dagger drawing.
 Try making it pointy or something, I don’t know.

-Step 4: Add a Grip to The Dagger
+Step 4: Add a Grip to the Dagger

 Every dagger needs a grip.
 Draw a rectangle on top of the cross-guard to act as a dagger grip.